 - Onsite Hunter-SRS conducts annual hunts to control onsite deer and wild hog populations.
 SRS determines the estimated potential dose from eating harvested deer or hog meat for every onsite hunter.
-The maximum potential dose was 10.6 mrem, or 10.6% of the 100 mrem/yr DOE dose limit. - Creek Mouth Fisherman-SRS estimated the maximum potential dose from fish consumption to be 0.531 mrem using bass collected at the mouth of Steel Creek.
-This dose is 0.531% of the 100 mrem/yr DOE dose limit.
-SRS bases this hypothetical dose on the low probability that, during 2020, a fisherman consumed 53 pounds (lbs) of bass caught exclusively from the mouth of Steel Creek.
+Due to pandemic restrictions, the Site did not hold a hunt in 2021.
+However, SRS collected flesh samples from feral hogs that had been trapped in various hunt compartments onsite and analyzed them for radionuclides.
+The results were used to calculate dose to sportsman in the vicinity of the Site. - Creek Mouth Fisherman-SRS estimated the maximum potential dose from fish consumption from bass collected at the mouth of Steel Creek at 0.43 mrem.
+This dose is 0.43% of the 100 mrem/yr DOE dose limit.
+SRS bases this hypothetical dose on the low probability that, during 2021, a fisherman consumed 53 pounds (lbs) of bass caught exclusively from the mouth of Steel Creek.

-Release of Material Containing Residual Radioactivity-SRS did not release any real property (land or buildings) in 2020.
-SRS unconditionally released 11,312 items of personal property (such as tools) from radiological areas.
+Release of Material Containing Residual Radioactivity-SRS did not release any real property (land or buildings) in 2021.
+SRS unconditionally released 12,158 items of personal property (such as tools) from radiological areas.
 Most of these items did not leave SRS but were reused elsewhere on the Site.
 Therefore, these items required no additional radiological controls postsurvey, as they met DOE Order 458.1 release criteria.

 Radiation Dose to Aquatic and Terrestrial Biota- SRS evaluates plant and animal doses for water and land systems using the RESidual RADioactivity (RESRAD) Biota model (version 1.8) (SRS EDAM 2017).
 This model is a graded approach for evaluating radiation doses to aquatic and terrestrial biota to comply with DOE Order 458.1.
-For 2020, all SRS water, sediment, and soil locations passed the Level 1 (using maximum measured concentrations) or Level 2 (using average measured concentrations) screenings and did not require further assessments.
+For 2021, all SRS water, sediment, and soil locations passed the Level 1 (using maximum measured concentrations) screenings and did not require further assessments.